fuma-nama/B-JDA/README.md

 ## Coming soon

-We will move to Kord soon which is a better discord api written in kotlin
+We will move to Kord soon which is a discord api written in kotlin